 A directional change in an ecological community.
 Populations of animals and plants are in a dynamic state.
 Through the continual turnover of individuals, a population may expand or decline depending on the success of its members in survival and reproduction.
 As a consequence, the species composition of communities typically does not remain static with time.
-Apart from the regular fluctuations in species abundance related to seasonal changes, a community may develop progressively with time through a recognizable sequence known as the sere.
+Apart from the regular fluctuations in species abundance related to seasonal changes, a community may develop progressively with time through a recognizable successional sequence (also known as a sere; Fig. 1).
 Pioneer populations are replaced by successive colonists along a more or less predictable path toward a relatively stable community.
 This process of succession results from interactions between different species, and between species and their environment, which govern the sequence and the rate with which species replace each other.
-The rate at which succession proceeds depends on the time scale of species' life histories as well as on the effects species may have on each other and on the environment which supports them.
-See also: Ecological communities; Population ecology
+The rate at which succession proceeds depends on the species' life history as well as on the effects species may have on each other and on the environment which supports them.
+See also: Ecological community; Population ecology

 The course of ecological succession depends on initial environmental conditions.
-Primary succession occurs on novel areas such as volcanic ash, glacial deposits, or bare rock, areas which have not previously supported a community.
+Primary succession occurs on areas such as volcanic ash, glacial deposits, or bare rock.
 In such harsh, unstable environments, pioneer colonizing organisms must have wide ranges of ecological tolerance to survive.
-In contrast, secondary succession is initiated by disturbance such as fire, which removes a previous community from an area.
+In contrast, secondary succession is initiated by disturbance, such as fire, which removes a previous community from an area.
 Pioneer species are here constrained not by the physical environment but by their ability to enter and exploit the vacant area rapidly.
+See also: Fire and disturbance ecology

-In some cases, seres may take hundreds of years to complete, and direct observation at a given site is not possible.
-Adjacent sites may be identified as successively older stages of the same sere, if it is assumed that conditions were similar when each seral stage was initiated.
+In some cases, successional sequences may take hundreds of years to complete, and direct observation at a given site is not possible.
+Adjacent sites may be identified as successively older stages of the same successional sequence, if it is assumed that conditions were similar when each seral stage was initiated.

 Early stages of succession tend to be relatively rapid, whereas the rates of species turnover and soil changes become slower as the community matures.
 Eventually an approximation to the steady state is established with a relatively stable community, the nature of which has aroused considerable debate.
 Earlier, the so-called climax vegetation was believed to be determined ultimately by regional climate and, given sufficient time, any community in a region would attain this universal condition.
 This unified concept of succession, the monoclimax hypothesis, implies the ability of organisms progressively to modify their environment until it can support the climatic climax community.
 Although plants and animals do sometimes ameliorate environmental conditions, evidence suggests overwhelmingly that succession has a variety of stable end points.
 This hypothesis, known as the polyclimax hypothesis, suggests that the end point of a succession depends on a complex of environmental factors that characterize the site, such as parent material, topography, local climate, and human influences.